 Already at his licensing in Neumünster in 2007, he received best reviews and the breeding director, Dr. Thomas Nissen, declared him the best jumper at the licensing event (score: 10.0).
 Canoso took his 30-day test in Prussendorf in 2008.
 Here he showed off his talents in jumping and became the best jumper stallion at the test.
-Meanwhile he achieved victories and high placings in international advanced (S**) level show jumping under Tanja Sprehe, e.g. in Hagen near the Teutoburger Forest in 2016.
+Meanwhile he achieved victories and high placings up to international 2*-classes under Tanja Sprehe .

 The granddam Zaletta is a State Premium mare and a daughter Caletto II, who was a Holstein licensing winner.
 Her best daughter, Classic Touch, was the 1992 Olympic winner with Ludger Beerbaum.
 The great grandsire Caletto II only bred for four years but left several licensed sons behind.
 Among these are Caretino, Corleone, Cascadeur, Calvin, Cadillac, Cellebrio, Calgary, Chamonix and Calwahn.
 The great granddam Felica produced the sires Leonardo I and II (by Lord); Chambertin belongs to the direct family.
 Line 18A2 can count more than 100 licensed stallions among which are also C-Trenton Z, Cheetano, Calvadur, Classiker and Marmor, the current Holsteiner licensing winner Quvee Prestige as well as countless international show jumpers such as Arturo jun./Christian Ahlmann, Calle Cool/Carsten-Otto Nagel, Claire 44/Markus Renzel, Cristallo 5/Alois Pollmann-Schweckhorst, Mercator 4/Tjark Nagel and Min Jung 2/Peter Hoff.